liferay/liferay-docs/develop/tutorials/articles/service-builder/defining-an-object-relational-map-with-service-builder.markdown

 here: [https://github.com/liferay/liferay-docs/tree/master/develop/tutorials/code/svc-build/event-listing-portlet](https://github.com/liferay/liferay-docs/tree/master/develop/tutorials/code/svc-build/event-listing-portlet).

-Now that you've specified the service for the Event Listing example project, let's *build* the service by running Service Builder.
-Then we'll look at the code Service Builder generates.
+Now that you've specified the service for the Event Listing example project, you're ready to *build* the service by running Service Builder.
+To learn how to run Service Builder and to learn about the code that Service Builder generates, please refer to the next tutorial.